 Information on how to file a grievance may be found on HR 1,2,3, at http://hr.nv.gov/Resources/Publications/HR123/relations/grievance/.
-For more information regarding the grievance process, you may contact your agency personnel representative or the DHRM's Consultation & Accountability unit at (775) 684-0135 or (775) 684-0149.
+For more information regarding the grievance process, you may contact your agency personnel representative or the DHRM's Consultation & Accountability unit at (775) 684-0135.